Trambled/OzarkClient/README.md

   Burrow - Xulu but modified a bit to make it better. <br>
   Xray - With commands and opacity feature. <br>
   PastGUI - Another GUI originally from past. <br>
-  Anticrystal - Originally from xenon but added minhealth and crystal calculations to make it better, also supports string.<br><br>
+  Anticrystal - Originally from xenon but added minhealth and crystal calculations to make it better, also supports string.<br>
   Some other skidded shit and bug fixes. <br>
-  Instantburrow - made by ObsidianBreaker from nekohax and leux but added to ozark. <br>
+  Instantburrow - made by ObsidianBreaker from nekohax and leux but added to ozark. <br><br>
 </details>

 ## Configuring